Motoring mergers and acquisitions: The legacy of the 2008 financial crisis lives on

 "The unified ownership structure will now allow us to fully execute our vision of creating a global automaker."

-Long before any merger with Renault was on the cards, Fiat came to the rescue of a different manufacturer.
+Long before any merger with PSA was on the cards, Fiat came to the rescue of a different manufacturer.

 Following a disastrous partnership with Daimler which lasted nine years and ended in acrimony, Chrysler regained its independence with a $6bn sale in 2007.
 The hurt was only just beginning for the marquee American manufacturer though, and it eventually filed for bankruptcy in 2009.